 Village Treasurer’s Office and Finance Department

-Under the direction of the Village Treasurer, the Finance Department is responsible for accounts receivable and accounts payable, human resource administration, payroll processing, tax collection, water billing, and all other financial transactions.
+Under the direction of the Village Treasurer, the Finance Department is responsible for accounts receivable and accounts payable, human resource administration, payroll processing, tax collection, and all other financial transactions.

-As the Village’s Chief Fiscal Officer, the Village Treasurer is responsible for the collection, disbursement, investment, and accounting of all Village funds.
-Included in the Treasurer’s responsibilities is the preparation of the annual budget, the collection and enforcement of all Village taxes and assessments, water/sewer billing and collection, accounts receivable and payable, capital and debt financings, payroll, accounting, cash management and electronic data processing.
+As the Village’s Chief Fiscal Officer, the Treasurer is responsible for the collection, disbursement, investment, and accounting of all Village funds.
+Included in the Treasurer’s responsibilities is the preparation of the annual budget, the collection and enforcement of all Village taxes and assessments, accounts receivable and payable, capital and debt financings, payroll, accounting, cash management and electronic data processing.

 A public hearing is held on the tentative budget on or before April 15th.
 After the hearing, the board of trustees may further change the budget and adopt it not later than May 1st.

 A copy of the current fiscal year’s budget is available by contacting the Village Clerk